dropik/booking-calendar-api/README.md

 ## Changelog

+### v1.6.1
+- Added support for hosting on AWS Lambda.

 ### v1.6.0
 - Added support for .NET Framework 4.
 - Introduced JWT authentication and role based authorization (only admin supported for now).